-The Infrared Spectrograph is one of Spitzer's three science instruments.
-It provides both high- and low-resolution spectroscopy at mid-infrared wavelengths (from 5 - 40 microns).
+The Infrared Spectrograph was one of Spitzer's three science instruments.
+It provided both high- and low-resolution spectroscopy at mid-infrared wavelengths (from 5 -- 40 microns).

-Like a prism breaking up light into a rainbow, the spectrograph takes the incoming infrared light from a distant object and breaks it up into a spectrum.
+Like a prism breaking up light into a rainbow, a spectrograph takes the incoming infrared light from a distant object and breaks it up into a spectrum.
 Each chemical element in the universe has its own light signature in the spectrum, like a unique fingerprint.
-By studying the spectrum of light from a distant object, astronomers can tell what elements and molecules the object is made of .
-Spitzer observers have recently used this method to find water on a planet orbiting another star.
+By studying the spectrum of light from a distant object, astronomers can tell what elements and molecules the object is made of.
+Spitzer observers used this method to find water on a planet orbiting another star, among many other uses.

-The IRS has four different modules: a low-resolution, short-wavelength module detecting light with wavelengths from 5.3 - 14 microns; a low-resolution, long-wavelength module for observations between 14 - 40 microns; a high-resolution, short-wavelength module covering 10 - 19.5 microns in high detail; and a high-resolution, long-wavelength module for detailed observations between 19 - 37 microns.
-Each module has its own entry slit to let the infrared light into the spectrograph.
+The IRS had four different modules: a low-resolution, short-wavelength module detecting light with wavelengths at 5.3 -- 14 microns; a low-resolution, long-wavelength module for observations between 14 and 40 microns; a high-resolution, short-wavelength module covering 10 -- 19.5 microns in high detail; and a high-resolution, long-wavelength module for detailed observations between 19 and 37 microns.
+Each module had its own entry slit to let the infrared light into the spectrograph.

-The detectors arrays are 128 x 128 pixels in size.
-The short-wavelength detectors are treated with arsenic, and the longer-wavelength silicon detectors are treated with antimony.
-The IRS has no moving parts.
+The detectors arrays were 128 x 128 pixels in size.
+The short-wavelength detectors were treated with arsenic, and the longer-wavelength silicon detectors were treated with antimony.
+The IRS had no moving parts.